 Check out your manufacturer’s website for details.
 Remember, if your manufacturer does offer repairs, they’ll probably cost more than an independent shop.

-4. Can I go to an independent repair shop?
+4. Can I go to a repair shop?

 It’s also important to note that some manufacturers void warranty if it is tampered with by a third-party repair outlet.
 This would mean that if you have serious problems in the future and try to send it back to the manufacturer, they will refuse to replace it.